gvwilson/sensibleadventures/coriandel/coriandel.md

 He cleared his throat.
 "Mistress Shau Sheu requests the pleasure of your company this evening, honored mistress.
 At moonrise."

 "Send word that she may expect me.
-Oh, and Nednan?
+Oh, and Rojyar?
 Your master is away this evening, is he not?
 With his turtling friends?"

 "I believe so, honored mistress.
 They are entertaining a fellow